jonascarpay/rebound/README.md

 _Make [`bound`](https://github.com/ekmett/bound/) Succ more_

-Tools for working with Bird/Paterson-style De Bruijn-indices.
+Tools for working with traversal-based Bird/Paterson-style De Bruijn-indices, with zero non-base dependencies.

-Essentially just [`bound`](https://github.com/ekmett/bound/)'s [`Bound.Scope.Simple`](https://hackage.haskell.org/package/bound-2.0.3/docs/Bound-Scope-Simple.html) module, i.e. the non-monadic version, but with extra tools for working with traversals, and with no dependencies.
+Conceptually, this package is very similar to [`bound`](https://github.com/ekmett/bound/)'s [`Bound.Scope.Simple`](https://hackage.haskell.org/package/bound-2.0.3/docs/Bound-Scope-Simple.html) module, i.e. the non-monadic version, but with an API focused on general traversals.

-In particular, it adds
+The simplest case where this is useful is when you have multiple variables/binders in the same expression data type, but this API works with any representation you can generate the appropriate traversal for.
+That means that it can also work with named representations, or a nested transformer stack like `bound` itself.

+As a rule of thumb, if your expression forms a monad, use `bound`, if not, you might be interested in this package instead.

+The main API consists of

 ```haskell
 abstract1Over    :: Eq a => ASetter s t a (Bind () a) -> a -> s -> t